pbsugg/NoteBlog/README.md

-# NoteBlog
+## NoteBlog

+#Overview

-A MEAN stack blog for personal use that combines the features of a (personal) note-taking wiki and a blog.
+A MEAN stack blog for personal use that combines the features of a (personal) note-taking tool and a blog.

-# Why Build Your Own Blog?
+# Why A Blog From Scratch?

+//how different from microblogging?

 * Develop thoughts in a public-facing format that are a bit longer and more substantive than a tweet.
 * To enforce this format, they will be length-limited, something on the order of a not-too-long paragraph.
 Let's say 100 words for now.
 * Declutter the blogging sidebar.
 Many blogs have a "two column" format of some